Placement Offered This course has a Professional Practice option.

 About the Course

-In the final year you will be able to study in-depth those areas of mathematics that particularly appeal to you.
+At Levels 3 and 4, due to the large range of optional modules available, you will be able to study in-depth those areas of mathematics that particularly appeal to you.
 For example, you can choose to concentrate on statistics or financial applications or you can maintain a broad approach to the subject as a whole.

 This programme will meet the educational requirements of the Chartered Mathematician designation, awarded by the Institute of Mathematics and its Applications, when it is followed by subsequent training and experience in employment to obtain equivalent competences to those specified by the Quality Assurance Agency (QAA) for taught Master's degrees.